Return to our central privacy information

 - offer you beneficial services (for example events and webinars with sector leading experts, networking opportunities, mentoring and careers advice)

 - process your donation (and any Gift Aid claims)

 - undertake due diligence in accordance with our Gift Acceptance Policy

-- ensure you are thanked for your support (such as sharing stories from those who have benefited from your support via our magazine)
+- ensure you are thanked for your support (e.g. sharing stories from those who have benefited from your support via our magazine)

-- identify future opportunities for providing support which may be of interest to you (such as asking you to speak to current students or fund our research into children’s brain tumours)
+- identify future opportunities for providing support which may be of interest to you (e.g. asking you to speak to current students or fund our research into children’s brain tumours)

 The legal basis for processing your personal data in the context of our relationship with alumni and supporters is that it is necessary for the pursuit of our legitimate interests to support our vision to deliver an outstanding student experience, world changing research and a mutually beneficial alumni and supporter community.
 In addition, there are some tasks which are carried out in the public interest or in the exercise of our official authority, for example the completion of Destinations of Leavers from Higher Education/Graduate Outcomes survey.

 Who do we share it with?